wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 #### Monitor your web app

-This option enables you to find out if your application is having any issues.
-In your web appâs blade, click the **Requests and errors** tile.
-The **Metric** blade will show you all the metrics you can add.
+This page let you find out if your application is having any issues.
+In Azure Management Portal, click **Monitor** of your web app.

 Some of the metrics that you might want to monitor for your web app are